 With over 17 years of experience representing cruise lines, owners, and insurance companies, attorney Hickey now makes his experience and insight work to serve injured victims in Florida and nationwide.
 Our mission at Hickey Law Firm is to provide you – the honest, seriously injured person – with the advice you need, the representation you want, and the compensation you deserve.

-If you have suffered a major injury in a cruise ship accident, please contact Hickey Law Firm, P.A. online or call (855) 375-3727 today to schedule a free case evaluation.
-We represent injured cruise ship victims in Florida, nationwide, and even worldwide in select cases.
+If you or a loved one has suffered a major injury due to a cruise ship accident, contact Hickey Law Firm at (855) 375-3727 today to schedule a free case evaluation.
+We represent injured victims in Florida communities, nationwide and around the globe.